Why Python is Replacing HCL for Modern IaC

 State Management & Drift Detection Protocols

-Initialize isolated environments using explicit CLI commands.
+Initialize isolated environments using explicit CLI commands:

 $ pulumi stack init production